chronicleworks/chronicle/docs/recording_provenance.md

 objects that have been affected by the transaction.
 Advanced integrations can use this as an update mechanism for reporting and other features that require asynchronous updates of Chronicle provenance.

+If a submission would not change any provenance objects then, not only would a `null` value of `txId` be returned to the submitter, but also there would be no notification of completion: nothing needed recording on the blockchain because, effectively, there was no `delta`.

 If error is set on either SUBMIT or COMMIT notifications, then the transaction can be assumed to have failed.
 If the failure is on submission then